iampujan/download_nuscenes_dataset/README.md

 # 🛻 NuScenes Dataset Downloader

 This repository provides scripts to automate the download of the [nuScenes dataset](https://www.nuscenes.org/) by [Motional](https://www.motional.com/), with a focus on modularity and extensibility for future expansions.
+Please use it responsibly and solely for educational and research purposes.

 ---